Almost commuting matrices, cohomology, and dimension: Matricial semiprojectivity for commutative -algebras

-\begin{proof} Since $\dim(X) \leq 2$, it is possible to write $X$ as an inverse limit of 2-dimensional CW-complexes $X_n$ where the connecting maps can be chosen to be surjective (\cite{Fr37}, p.
-183; see also \cite{Mardesic}, footnote 1 on p.
-278).
-The induced connecting maps in $C(X)= \varinjlim C(X_i)$ are therefore injective and, moreover, matricially semiprojective by Lemma \ref{MatrSPMap}.
+\begin{proof} Since $\dim(X) \leq 2$, by Lemma \ref{Fr} we can write $X$ as an inverse limit of 2-dimensional finite CW-complexes $X_i$ with surjective connecting maps.
+The induced connecting maps in $C(X)= \varinjlim C(X_i)$ are therefore injective.
+The corresponding maps from $C(X_i)$ to $C(X)$ are matricially semiprojective by Lemma \ref{MatrSPMap}.
 The claim now follows from Lemma \ref{Lemma2}. \end{proof}